akamai/AkamaiOPEN-edgegrid-golang/README.md

 New users are encouraged to adopt v2 branch it is a simpler API wrapper with little to no business logic.

-Current direct users of this v0.9 library are recommended to continue to use the the v1 version as initialization and class organization has significantly changed in v2 and will require substantial work to migrate existing applications.
+Current direct users of this v0.9 library are recommended to continue to use the the v1 version as initialization and package structure has significantly changed in v2 and will require substantial work to migrate existing applications.
 Non-backwards compatible changes were made to improve the code quality and make the project more maintainable.